jojczykp/rabbitmq-msg/README.md

     `node consumersAmqp.js 10001 12002 2`

     - Used ~9.3 GB of RAM
+    - Client connections established in 2 mins (some failed and reconnected)
     - Managed to deliver all messages

 2. MQTT consumer